rolling-scopes-school/tasks/tasks/codejam-the-gem-puzzle(en).md

 - the game can be restarted without reloading the page
 - display the game duration in minutes and seconds "##:##" and the number of moves
 - usage of [eslint (eslint-config-airbnb-base)](https://eslint.org/), [webpack](https://webpack.js.org/) (this requirement is not checked)
-- implement the functionality to save the game (for example, using localStorage), so that on page reload, player can continue from where they left off
+- implement the functionality to save the game (for example, using localStorage), so that when the page is reloaded, a player can continue from where he left off

 `additional (to get extra points):`